Pellanor/my-anime-learner/README.md

-# anime-network
+# My Anime Learner
-Neural Network for recomendations based on MAL
+Neural Network for recommendations based on MAL

+Inspired by @DeepGabe